simon1990/echo-follow/README.md

-EchoProof
+EchoFollow
 ---------

 A service that uses the new Twitter User Streams API to monitor your account and send a welcome DM to new followers (and potentially other actions)

 Dependencies